JAYARAJ2014/JayarajPS/index.md

 ## Jayaraj Peediyakal Sivadasan

-Technical Lead experienced in Design, Development and DevOps with 20 years of industry experience.
+Technical Lead / Architect experienced in Design, Development and DevOps with 20 years of industry experience.

 ### Technical Skills